January 17,2025

 Reports on platforms like Reddit, Bluesky, and Google’s support forums indicate the campaign has been active since at least mid-November 2024.

-The attack is eerily similar to earlier campaigns involving stealer malware, which targeted Facebook business accounts for malvertising.
-However, this campaign specifically exploits users searching for Google Ads on Google’s search engine.
-When users click on the fraudulent ads, they are redirected to fake landing pages hosted on Google Sites.
-These pages then lead to phishing sites designed to steal credentials and two-factor authentication (2FA) codes via WebSocket technology, transmitting the data to remote servers controlled by the attackers.
+The attack is similar to earlier campaigns involving stealer malware, which targeted Facebook business accounts for malvertising.
+However, this campaign explicitly exploits users who are searching for Google Ads on Google’s search engine.

-A particularly ingenious aspect of this campaign lies in its exploitation of Google Ads policies.
-Google does not require the final URL of an ad to match the display URL, as long as the domains align.
-This loophole allows the attackers to host phishing pages on Google’s own domain, sites.google.com, while showing a legitimate-looking display URL like ads.google.com.
+An exceptionally crafty factor of this campaign is using Google Ads policies to its advantage.
+Google does not require the final URL for an ad to match the one the user sees, so long as the domains are aligned.
+This means the attackers could host these phishing pages on Google’s domain, sites.google.com, while showing a legitimate display URL like ads.google.com.

 The attackers enhance their phishing infrastructure using advanced techniques such as:

-Once the credentials are stolen, the attackers exploit them to gain access to Google Ads accounts, add new administrators, and manipulate the victim’s budget to push their own fraudulent ads.
-This creates a vicious cycle, with hacked accounts being used to target new victims.
+The attackers steal the credentials and use them to log into Google Ads accounts, adding new administrators and changing the victims’ budgets for their fraudulent ads.
+This vicious cycle leads to hacked accounts being used to target new ones.

-Segura noted that the campaign appears to involve multiple threat actors, most of whom are Portuguese speakers likely operating out of Brazil.
-Supporting this theory, the phishing infrastructure relies on intermediary domains using the .pt top-level domain, which is indicative of Portugal.
+Segura commented that the campaign involved many threat actors, most of whom were Portuguese speakers likely operating out of Brazil.
+Supporting this theory, phishing infrastructure supports intermediary domains using the.pt top-level domain, which indicates Portugal.

 Disturbingly, this activity doesn’t technically violate Google Ads rules.
 Segura explained, “Threat actors are allowed to show fraudulent URLs in their ads, making them indistinguishable from legitimate sites.”
 Google has yet to demonstrate definitive action to suspend compromised accounts until their security is restored.